-This pattern is very similar to Gartley: the trend temporarily changes its direction just in order to continue the main movement.
+This pattern is very similar to Gartley: the trend temporarily changes its direction just to continue the main movement.
 This approach allows you to go into the trend at a good price, during a partial correction.

 If Gartley is considered formed at 78.6% of the XA tribe, then the Bat implies a slightly larger rollback – 88.6%.
-Also, the size of internal corrections is slightly different.
+Also, the size of the internal corrections is slightly different.
 This is the main difference between the two figures.

-Formation of the pattern begins with the XA knee – the longest movement in the figure in question.
+The formation of the pattern begins with the XA knee – the longest movement in the figure in question.
 On the correction, we expect movement in 38.2% – 50% of the XA.
-Thus, the point B can not turn out to be below the point X. In the case of a bullish formation, the point C is a decreasing maximum, or an increasing minimum in the case of a bearish pattern.
+Thus, the point B can not turn out to be below the point X. In the case of a bullish formation, the point C is a decreasing maximum or an increasing minimum in the case of a bearish pattern.
 The amount of correction for the ratio to AB should be from 38.2% to 88.6%.
 The final knee of the CD should be within the expansion of 161.8% – 261.8% of BC.
 At the same time, the entrance is made when the price reaches 88.6% of the XA knee.

 The chart shows a variant of a bullish pattern.
 The first thing you should pay attention to is the sharp increase and subsequent consolidation of the price.
 Then, draw on the chart the formation and check the correspondence to the required proportions.
 First of all, we check the location of point B within 38.2% – 50% of XA.